7 Ways to Find New Clients as a Freelancer

 5. Your Existing Network

-When you’re just starting out as a freelancer, try leveraging your existing network for warm leads.
-You may already know someone who’s looking for a freelancer with your expertise, so get the word out to friends and family about your business.
+You may already know someone who’s looking for a freelancer with your expertise.
+So, get the word out to friends and family about your business.
 Even if you don’t currently know anyone in need of your services, your network can be a great source of word-of-mouth recommendations.

 6. Professional Development

-Continuing professional development as a freelancer has a lot of benefits, such as the opportunity to network, upskill, and earn additional certification.
+Continuing professional development as a freelancer has a lot of benefits, such as the opportunity to network, upskill, and earn additional certifications.
 But did you know it can also help you find new clients?
 Besides enhancing your skillset, professional development can be a valuable marketing tool.
 Clients are more likely to trust and hire professionals who invest the time and effort to stay competitive.

 You can use your participation in workshops, certifications, or advanced training programs as a way to distinguish yourself from competitors and attract potential clients.
+While some of these resources have been mentioned before, here are some ways to find out about such opportunities:

 7. Volunteer Opportunities